iesxz-c/Stew-Server/README.md

 - `POST /ask`: Ask a question and receive an answer
 - `GET /history`: Retrieve the history of questions and answers

+### Real-Time Group Chat

+The Flask server runs with Socket.IO support to manage live chat events.
+When a user sends a message, the server emits it to all connected clients in the same group room, ensuring everyone receives the message simultaneously.
+Key functions include:

+- **User authentication**: JWT tokens are validated before users can join chat rooms.
+- **Message broadcasting**: Messages are broadcasted within each group chat room.
+- **Room management**: Users are added to or removed from rooms dynamically based on their activity.

+This setup ensures that all users within a group chat experience seamless, real-time communication.

 ### Response Format
 Responses are typically returned in JSON format, with appropriate HTTP status codes.